yubrajbhandari923/wiggleRNG/README.md

 - Yubraj Bhandari
 - Pritesh Thakur

-## License

-(Specify the license under which this project is released)

 ## Acknowledgments

-We would like to thank IBM for providing access to their quantum computers through the IBM Quantum Experience platform.
+We would like to thank SCQuantum for hosting the hackathon, Dorahacks for the challenge and IBM for providing access to their quantum computers through the IBM Quantum Experience platform.